melles1991/usecuewebsite/_posts/en/2021-05-12-a-message-for-paul-kinlan.md

 - Google fonts should no longer be a hosted service
 (because it is leaking visitor data)
-- Cloudflare website should be penalized in the search results
+- Cloudflare websites should be penalized in the search results
-(because it is leaking visitor data)
+(because they are leaking visitor data)
 - AMP should be discontinued
 (because it is a silo)
 - Making search results 'personalized' should be reverted